Kingfrankbob/Extra-Support/README.md

 Redrawing sprites

 # Notes
-Get some collabs, to help with the scripts
+Get some collabs, to help with the scripts AND spriting